Call now for a FREE Consultation

 Send us a message or call us on 0333 443 2366 for friendly advice

-What The Law Says About Hit And Run Accidents
+What The Law Says About Hit and Run Accidents In The UK

-No one wants to be involved in an accident on the roads.
-However, if you are involved in a road traffic collision, you are legally obliged to stop your vehicle as set out in section 170 of the Road Traffic Act 1988.
+No one wants to be involved in an accident on the roads but if you are involved in a road traffic collision, you are legally obliged to stop your vehicle as set out in section 170 of the Road Traffic Act 1988.

 You should check for injuries and seek medical assistance for anyone involved in the accident if required.
 You will then need to exchange personal details including your name, address and insurance details with other parties involved in the accident.